dhis2/dhis2-android-docs/content/capture-app/programs-features.md

 ![](resources/images/capture-app-image204.png){ width=25%}

-#### Offline and Online Search  (New 2.6) { #capture_app_programs_offline_online_search}
+#### Offline and Online Search  (New 2.6) { #capture_app_programs_offline_online_search }

-To improve the response time in the search results, the Android App now searches offline first and then offers searching online as a second step.
+To improve the response time in the search results, the Android App now searches offline first and displays the results while making an online search as a second step, transparent to the user.

-Searching outside the program is also available when the attributes used in the search are program AND Tracked Entity Type (TET) attributes.
+Searching outside the program is offered as a second step when  the attributes used in the search contain at least one Tracked Entity Type (TET) attribute

 #### Reset Search Fields { #capture_app_programs_reset_search }